 We enjoyed Caffe del Doge and the costs were:

 - Cappuccino 3.20 Euros

 In the main we found that the fast food outlets and restaurants were very reasonably priced.
 We decided one evening to visit a supermarket and bought cold meats, breads and cheeses, and a litre of red wine.
 The wine was quite good and cost just 80p!

 We also had a take away pizza one afternoon and ate it in a local park.

-You can’t come to Venice and not have Ice Cream.
+You can’t come to Venice as a family and not have Ice Cream.
 Fortunately you will find these little Ice Cream shops all over.
 This one was actually on Murano and the Ice Cream was fantastic!
 Costs: